Physical Therapist

 Are rotator cuffs more problematic than other injuries?
 I'm told I tore mine 4 years ago, and it's never fully healed, even though I did 2 months of PT.

-Asked by mangria over 11 years ago
+Asked by mangria about 12 years ago

 I wouldn't necessarily say rotator cuff injuries are more problematic than other injuries, unless of course, your job or a big part of your life consists of doing repeated overhead activities (pitchers, tennis players, etc).
 The healing process depends on many factors including severity of tear, if other structures were compromised, age, lifestyle, etc. If you had a significant tear, no amount of PT will heal it as you will need surgical intervention.
 If it's still causing you problems or interfering with your functional activities, then you may want to consider seeing an Orthopaedic surgeon for further diagnostic evaluation.